Read carefully before wearing garment for the first time

 This garment, when worn properly, can serve to minimize the extent of burn injury; no garment can eliminate or prevent all risk of burn injury.

 This garment is intended to be worn on a continuous basis in environments where incidental exposure to heat & flame is possible.
 It is not intended to be worn for entry, structural or wildlands firefighting activities and provides not personal protection from chemical exposures or molten metal splash.

 Any additional labeling, emblems, trim or heraldry added to this garment by the distributor or end user should meet the requirements of NFPA 2112.
 Clothing may be marked with an individual’s name, department, etc. using an indelible laundry marker.
 Separate laundry labels should be attached for this purpose.
 DO NOT REMOVE AND DO NOT MARK on the safety or cleaning labels on any protective garments.

 The warranty of Timberland PRO® FR Protective Flame Resistant Apparel is stated in our conditions of sale.
 We will ship the goods ordered, and they will be free of fabric or manufacturing defects.
-Timberland PRO® will repair or replace any garment that has a manufacturing defect.
+Timberland PRO® will replace any garment that has a manufacturing defect.
 No other warranty is made, either expressed or implied, including no guarantee of fitness for a particular use or purpose.

 PREPARATION FOR USE